ParacelTools/Llama-Server-Webui/readme.md

 - Launch and manage multiple servers with custom ports
 - Scan models and grammars directories, upload custom jsons and chat templates
-- Expose common CLI switches
+- Expose CLI switches
-- Run with or without GPU layers
+- Run with or without GPU layers (if llama.cpp is built with cuda toolkit or whatever)
-- Supports advanced samplers
+- Supports advanced sampler ordering and options
-- Live view of running instances and logs
+- Live view of running instances and logs (sorta)

 ---